vildocompany/vildocompany.github.io/_pages/data analysis.md

 6. Satisfaction Score

 ### Preferred Order Category
+As defined by the dataset, this feature shows what is the preferred order category of customer in last month.
+From this feature we can gather which category is popular and what are the user’s churn tendencies based on that.
 ![Preferred Category Chart]({{ site.url }}{{ site.baseurl }}/assets/images/preferred-category.png){: .align-center}
+From the chart it is clear that the category ‘Laptop & Accessory’ is by far the most popular; ‘Mobile Phone’ has the highest churn tendencies.

 ### Cashback Amount
 ![Cashback Amount Chart]({{ site.url }}{{ site.baseurl }}/assets/images/cashback.png){: .align-center}